openwisp/django-rest-framework-gis/README.rst

 Custom GeoJSON properties source
 ################################

-In GeoJSON each feature can have a `properties` field containing the attributes of the feature.
+In GeoJSON each feature can have a ``properties`` member containing the attributes of the feature.
 By default this field is filled with the attributes from your Django model, excluding the id, geometry and bounding box fields.
-It is possible to override this behaviour and implement a custom source for this `properties` field.
+It's possible to override this behaviour and implement a custom source for the ``properties`` member.

-In the following example we will use a Django model which uses a PostgreSQL HStore field to store the attributes of a feature.
-This field should be the source for the `properties` field when rendering it to JSON.
+The following example shows how to use a PostgreSQL HStore field as a source for the ``properties`` member:

 .. code-block:: python

     # models.py
     class Link(models.Model):
         """
         Metadata is stored in a PostgreSQL HStore field, which allows us to store arbitrary key-value pairs with a link record.
         """
         metadata = HStoreField(blank=True, null=True, default={})
         geo = models.LineStringField()
         objects = models.GeoManager()